grame-cncm/faustwebsite/_posts/2017-08-18-using-webaudio-api.markdown

 categories: news
 ---

+**EDIT : we are at the Web Audio conference 2017, and it appears that the way we currently extend the ScripProcessorNode with Faust code is not the Right Way...
+Part of the post concerning the exposed API will probably change a bit in the near future...**

 Using latest developments done for the Web (the new **WebAssembly backends** and **libfaust** library compiled in WebAssembly with Emscripten), statically and dynamically Faust generated WebAudio nodes can be easily produced and deployed on the Web.

 ### Deploying statically compiled Faust WebAudio nodes ###